Last updated: January 6, 2022

-If the Seller has not fulfilled all of Seller’s obligations under the Freightos.com Terms of Service for Sellers, MSA, and other Freightos.com Policies, the Buyer will have the right to transfer the shipment to another Seller and the Seller will have no claims arising from this canceled shipment.
+If the Seller has not fulfilled all of Seller’s obligations under the Freightos.com Terms of Service for Sellers, MSA, and other Freightos.com Policies, the Buyer will have the right to transfer the shipment to another Seller and the Seller will have no claims arising from this cancelled shipment.

 3. Freightos.com May Cancel a Shipment

 Freightos.com may cancel any shipment if it believes it not to be viable or due to non-compliance with Freightos.com policy.
-The shipment will be canceled when a breach of contract has occurred, including but not limited to:
+The shipment will be cancelled when a breach of contract has occurred, including but not limited to:

 - If Freightos.com has reasonable cause to believe that Buyer or Seller will not perform their obligations per the contract.

 - If Freightos.com believes that the Buyer may not be legally eligible to purchase the freight services.

 4. Incurred Charges on Cancelled Shipments

 If a shipment has incurred charges before being cancelled, the Buyer will be responsible for payment.
 All cancellation costs must be in line with actual fees incurred by the Seller.
 The Seller must provide proof of charges upon request.

 Shipments with Guaranteed Capacity will incur a cancellation charge as per the Booking terms included with the Quote booked.

 - If a Seller cancels a shipment, they must advise the Buyer of any incurred charges on the shipment upon cancelling.
 The Seller must add any incurred charges to the platform before they cancel the shipment.